equinor/septic-config-generator/docs/Howto_SCG.md

 It may be easier to understand how to use the tool by example.
 In the docs-directory in this repository, you will find a directory called `basic example`.
 This directory contains the following directories and files:

-- templates: A directory containing the templates that make up a SEPTIC config file.
+- templates: A directory containing the templates that make up a Septic config file.
 - example.yaml: Defines how the template files should be combined to create example_final.conf
 - example.xlsx: An Excel file that contains data to insert into the templates.
-- example.cnfg: The resulting SEPTIC config file.
+- example.cnfg: The resulting Septic config file.

-Download and copy the entire directory called `basic example` to `C:\Appl\SEPTIC` .
+Download and copy the entire directory called `basic example` to `C:\Appl\Septic` .

 ### The template files